About Gateway Foundation - Lake Villa

 To help an individual overcome mild to moderate physical dependency from alcohol, opiates and benzodiazepines, Gateway Foundation recognizes the benefits of medication assisted treatment to address withdrawal symptoms, cravings and detoxification.

 Dr. Thomas BrittonPresident & CEO

 Dr. Thomas Britton began his career in behavioral health as a counselor where he developed a passion for effectively treating individuals with co-occurring substance use and mental health disorders.
 For more than twenty years, Dr. Britton has been dedicated to helping others through various roles as a therapist, crisis worker, educator, clinical supervisor, executive director and most recently president for a division of Acadia Health Care.
 Dr. Britton believes strongly in the power of recovery, so much that in 2006, he founded a North Carolina organization that advocates for treatment for those without resources.
 His devotion to the field and a commitment to learning led him to earn a Master's Degree in both Addiction and Marriage and Family Therapy from Appalachian State University in Boone, NC.
 Understanding the importance of strong leadership skills, Dr. Britton went on to earn a Doctorate in Public Health, Executive Management from Gillings School of Global Health at University of North Carolina, Chapel Hill, NC.
 Dr. Britton has aligned his personal mission to help others with his life's work.
 From his early days as a clinician, to his present leadership role, his focus remains on helping individuals and their families get their lives back on track.Show Bio

-Karen Wolownik Albert, LCSW
+Karen Wolownik Albert, LCSWExecutive Director

 Karen Wolownik Albert is the Executive Director of Gateway Foundation's Lake County Treatment Services including a residential program in Lake Villa, and an outpatient program in Gurnee, Illinois.
 Ms. Wolownik Albert has over 20 years of behavioral health experience, and has worked in a variety of outpatient and residential settings throughout her career.
 She earned her Bachelors of Science, and Masters in Social Work from the University of Michigan, and is a licensed clinical social worker in Illinois.
 Ms. Wolownik Albert is an experienced trainer locally, and also presented at national conferences on a wide array of topics.
 She is on the Board of Directors of the Lake County Opioid Initiative, as well as a co-chair of the Treatment, Recovery and Harm Reduction Committee, and a core team member in the development of the A Way Out Program, a law assisted diversion program in Lake County.Show Bio

-ABOUT GATEWAY FOUNDATION
+ABOUT GATEWAY FOUNDATION - LAKE VILLA

 TREATMENT & ASSESSMENT